Sydney-Informatics-Hub/marsupial/README.md

-# Marsupial - AI native animal detection in Australian camera trap images
+# Marsupial - AI animal detection in Australian camera trap images

 Detect and identify animals in camera traps, up to 1370 times faster than manually, using the power of AI.
 Try the [live demo](https://huggingface.co/spaces/hlydecker/marsupial)!